 - The Academies Act 2010 - The Apprenticeships, Skills, Children and Learning Act 2009 (amended the 2006 Act) makes provision for apprenticeships, education, training and children's services. - The Education and Inspections Act 2006 - The Education Act 2011 (amended the 2006 Act and also the 2010 Academies Act in respect of land transfers to academies.
-Schedule 14 applies) - Education Act 2002 Schedule 2 Effect on Staffing on suspension of delegated budget - School Governance (Transition from an Interim Executive Board) (England) Regulations 2010 you can download the School Governance Regulations 2010 from the Opsi website - The School Standards and Framework Act 1998 contains provisions for schools and nursery education.
-This covers further education for young people at school, and in FE institutions across the UK. - Ofsted: monitoring inspections for maintained schools and academies information about the types of monitoring inspections carried out under section 8 of the Education Act 2005. - The framework for the inspection of local authority arrangements for supporting school improvement
+Schedule 14 applies) - Education Act 2002 Schedule 2 Effect on Staffing on suspension of delegated budget - School Governance (Transition from an Interim Executive Board) (England) Regulations 2010 you can download the School Governance Regulations 2010 from the Opsi website - The School Governance (Role, Procedures and Allowances) (England) Regulations 2013 - associated departmental guidance can be found here. - The School Standards and Framework Act 1998 contains provisions for schools and nursery education.
+This covers further education for young people at school, and in FE institutions across the UK. - Ofsted: monitoring inspections for maintained schools and academies - information about the types of monitoring inspections carried out under section 8 of the Education Act 2005. - The framework for the inspection of local authority arrangements for supporting school improvement